jecnua/kubernetes-testdrive/README.md

 ## NOTES

-- This specific script doesn't work with wmware_fusion as provider.
+- This specific script doesn't work with wmware_fusion as provider (their constraint).
 - The .vagrant directory is save inside the kubernetes one.

+## TODO

+- Fix update problem (re-download only on update).